 During the 16 Days of Activism Against Gender Based Violence, (November 25 to December 10), IIWR-MB has played an active role in a number of ways.
 We wrote an Op-Ed for the Winnipeg Free Press, published November 24th, we coordinated a 16 Days Calendar, published in Human Rights Hub, and have promoted and reported on 16 Day events in the city on facebook.

-During the recent Federal Election, the Advocacy Committee took the opportunity to express concern on 2 major issues: The Canada Revenue Agency’s special political-activity audits, which effectively silences advocacy groups, and the recent internal government report on the status of women in Canada, which pointed out that Canada is falling behind the rest of the developed world with respect to women’s equality.
+During the Federal Election, the Advocacy Committee took the opportunity to express concern on 2 major issues: The Canada Revenue Agency’s special political-activity audits, which effectively silences advocacy groups, and the recent internal government report on the status of women in Canada, which pointed out that Canada is falling behind the rest of the developed world with respect to women’s equality.
 To see the letter, click here.

 IIWR-MB received a response on October 14, 2015 from Justin Trudeau, Leader of the Liberal Party of Canada.
 His response is here.